B-UMMI/LMAS/docs/user/basic_usage.rst

 As a proof-of-concept, the eight bacterial genomes and four plasmids of the `ZymoBIOMICS Microbial Community Standards <https://www.zymoresearch.com/collections/zymobiomics-microbial-community-standards>`_ were used as reference.
-Raw sequence data of the mock communities, with an even and logarithmic distribution of species, and a simulated sample of the evenly distributed reads were generated from the genomes.
+Raw sequence data of the mock communities, with an even and logarithmic distribution of species both from a real sequencing run and a simulated dataset, with and without error, matching the real data distribution of species, were used as input for LMAS.

-The triple-reference sequences and the mock sample are available at zenodo: https://zenodo.org/record/4588970#.YEeA83X7RhE
+The reference sequences and the mock sample are available at zenodo: https://doi.org/10.5281/zenodo.4588969

 The even and log distributed raw sequence data is available at https://www.ebi.ac.uk/ena/browser/view/ERR2984773 and https://www.ebi.ac.uk/ena/browser/view/ERR2935805, respectively.